CiaranMoran27/Testing/README.md

 ### References:
-1. Active, 2021, What is BMI and How to Calculate It, viewed 31 Jan 2021, (*<https://www.active.com/fitness/articles/what-is-bmi-and-how-to-calculate-it>*).
+1. Active, 2021, What is BMI and How to Calculate It, viewed 31 Jan 2021, *(<https://www.active.com/fitness/articles/what-is-bmi-and-how-to-calculate-it>)*.
-2. GeeksforGeeks, 2021, round () function in Python, viewed 31 Jan 2021, (*<https://www.geeksforgeeks.org/round  -function-python>*).
+2. GeeksforGeeks, 2021, round () function in Python, viewed 31 Jan 2021, *(<https://www.geeksforgeeks.org/round-function-python>)*.
-3. Real Python, 2021, A guide to the newer Python string format techniques, viewed 31 Jan 2021, (*<https://realpython.com/python-formatted-output>)*.
+3. Real Python, 2021, A guide to the newer Python string format techniques, viewed 31 Jan 2021, *(<https://realpython.com/python-formatted-output>)*.
 4. Sweigart, A, 2015, Automate the boring stuff with Python, No Starch press, San Francisco, pp 15.